LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 how we typically generate these APIs, see :ref:`shroudfiles-label`.

 Each component must have a 'tests' directory that contains a comprehensive set of unit tests.
-See :ref:`testing` for information about writing tests and inserting them into our testing framework.
+See :ref:`testing-label` for information about writing tests and inserting them into our testing framework.

 The 'examples' directory contains simple code examples illustrating